 Today we’re going to be talking about some of the common misconceptions when it comes to inbound marketing.
 A lot of times I’m speaking with business owners that want to get started building their brand online.
 They’ve had a website, and they’ve done some search engine optimization, but they really haven’t gained any traction, and they want to see results.
 Many of them need to see results immediately, and they think, “If I get behind this inbound thing, I do some SEO and some content marketing, wham, I’m going to have tons of visits and tons of interactions.”
 Because we see all those videos, “How to Rank Overnight for a Billion Visitors.”
 You watch these videos, and you see people getting these magical results really quickly, and you assume that’s just the way it should be for everybody.

-But, what I see now, there are pieces of content I wrote one year ago, two years ago, evergreen pieces of content that are still relevant today, are now once again delivering more targeted people to the top of my funnel.
-When it comes to inbound marketing quick fixes aren’t the answer, not as a long term strategy, and growth is a long term gain.
+But, what I see now, is there are pieces of content I wrote one year ago, two years ago, and evergreen pieces of content that are still relevant today, are now once again delivering more targeted people to the top of my funnel.
+When it comes to inbound marketing quick fixes aren’t the answer, not as a long-term strategy, and growth is a long-term gain.
 So, when you’re starting your strategy set yourself up for success by having the right expectations, and don’t expect yourself just to see results because you’re blogging now.
 Do the work, be consistent, and in time you’ll see the results and the benefit of that work.
 Hope you guys learned something from this episode.
 Until next time, happy marketing.